Île de Peilz

 The Île de Peilz (/fr/; Peilz Island) is a minute island at the eastern end of Lake Geneva in Switzerland, close to Villeneuve, Vaud.
-Measuring a few dozen square meters and featuring a monumental London plane tree, it is the smallest and the only natural island in the lake.
+Measuring a few dozen square metres and featuring a monumental London plane tree, it is the smallest and the only natural island in the lake.

 Its history is unclear, but it was built up in its current form in the 18th century.
 It has left cultural traces in the works of Lord Byron and Hans Christian Andersen, as well as in local legend.
 More recently, it has become a popular subject of social media photographs.

 Name

 The island is named after the municipality of La Tour-de-Peilz, west of Montreux.
 That village once comprised land close to the river mouth of the Rhône, near which the island lies.

 The origin of the name Peilz is unclear.
 It might derive from the Latin pilosus, which became poilu in French, indicating the presence of a forest.
 Or it might have originated from the Gaulish word blaidd (wolf).